| Diffusion Furnace | ||

 The dopand is inserted in the silicon by diffusion in a diffusion furnace.
 Doping can be achieved by solid source doping (doping-wafers), by liquid source doping as e.g. TMB (Trimethoxyboran, Trimethylborate, (CH3O)3B ) or TMP (Trimethoxyphosphine, Trimethylphosphite, (CH3O)3P) or Phosphorus Oxychloride POCl3 and by gaseous doping like Boran BH3, Phosphane PH3.
 POCl3, TMB and TMP have gained significant acceptance.
 Benefits are the ease of handling a liquid source, less health hazards and improved purity levels.
 The liquid is supplied in a bubbler.
 Nitrogen passes at a well defined temperature through the liquid and is transporting the dopant.
 Typical doping temperatures are 800 - 900°C. Anneal steps allow the activation and diffusion of dopants in the silicon.

 The doping is either done by the deposition of a doping glass and following diffusion in a conveyor furnace or in a tube furnace, using Phosporousoxychloride POCl3.
 The doping methode, using doping glass is simple and can be done in a continuous process in a conveyor diffusion furnace.
 However this methode requires two process steps more compared to the POCl3-doping process, because the doping glass has to be deposited and removed.
-In case that the POCl3-doping is used, in the past horizontal diffusion furnaces have been selected in most cases for cost reasons and because of the low demands to this process.
+In case that the POCl3-doping is used, mainly horizontal diffusion furnaces are selected for cost reasons and because of the low demands to this process.